mfsiat/covid-19-tracker/README.md

 ## Reading topics

 - when we work with asynchronous data then it is wise to work with class based component.

+## Usage

+- Shows the infected, recovered and death numbers of covid-19.
+- Gives us interactive looks with chart.